·

 verb “carry”

-carry; he carries; past carried, part. carried; ger. carrying
+infinitive carry; he carries; past tense carried; past part. carried; ger. carrying

 1. to move someone or something from one place to another by holding them or it